Workable/rabbit-queue/README.md

     logger: log4js.getLogger(`Rabbit-queue`),
     scheduledPublish: false,
     prefix: '', //prefix all queues with an application name
-    socketOptions: {}Ï // socketOptions will be passed as a second param to amqp.connect and from ther to the socket library (net or tls)
+    socketOptions: {} // socketOptions will be passed as a second param to amqp.connect and from ther to the socket library (net or tls)
   });

   rabbit.on('connected', () => {